Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Ethnic groups

+Mostly dwelling on the Pacific coast, the Afro-Colombian population consists of the San Andres Islanders and the Palenqueros.
 As was already noted, Colombia boasts a varied blend of cultures and ethnicities.
 The Wayuu, Arhuaco, and Kogui in the northern part and the NASA people in the south comprise the biggest indigenous communities.
-Mostly dwelling on the Pacific coast, the Afro-Colombian population consists of the San Andres Islanders and the Palenquero.

 Crime

-Colombia has lately shown a significant drop in crime rates, even if it is still regarded as a high-risk travel destination.
-Particularly in rural places, drug trafficking, and organized crime are persistent problems.
-Still, the government has created several programs to address these problems including more security officers and funding for social projects.
+Although Colombia is still regarded as a high-risk tourism destination, its crime rates have lately reduced somewhat sharply.
+Especially in rural areas, drug trafficking and organized crime are persistent problems.
+Still, the government has started many initiatives meant to solve these issues, like supporting the security staff count and funding social projects.

 Urbanization

-Colombia has a quite high degree of urbanization since about eighty percent of its people live in cities.
-Among the bigger cities are Bogotá, Cali, and Medellán.
-Projects meant to solve problems including traffic congestion and pollution in big cities have been launched as the nation keeps modernizing and growing.
+Colombia has quite a high degree of urbanization since about eighty percent of its people live in cities.
+Among the more sizable cities are Medellán, Cali, and Bogotá.
+Projects meant to solve problems, including traffic congestion and pollution in big cities, have been launched as the nation keeps modernizing and growing.

 Literature